gutlessCGH/refindTTT/README.md

 ![Example](previewc.webp)
 ### Setting Custom Icons

-If the specific icon isn't automatically applied for a distro, the easiest solution is just to rename the correct one to os_linux.png or os_unknown.png.
+If the specific icon isn't automatically applied for a distro, refer to the [rEFInd documentation](https://www.rodsbooks.com/refind/configfile.html) for the seven different ways icons can be set for auto-detected boot loaders.

-The partition of the install can be renamed to match the distro/icon or vice versa.

-More extensive fixes can be done by adding a boot stanza to /boot/EFI/refind/refind.conf
+The icon can also be set with a fixed boot stanza in /boot/EFI/refind/refind.conf

 **Example**
 >